peteraba/peteraba.com/content/blog/go-is-my-gateway-drug.md

 #### Note 2.

-One could also write the following using PHP 7 making some of the issues Go away.
+One could also write the following using PHP 7 making some of the issues go away.
+Typing is still optional though therefore there are still no general guarantees.
+Given that it's a scripting language, braking changes aren't necessary obvious before you deploy them unless your test suite has you covered.

 ```php
 <?php